Future proof your next purchase with our comprehensive Buying Guide covering the car buying journey essentials.

 Reliability may sound boring but it’s such an important factor when buying your new car.
 We’ve collated the more trustworthy cars, from driver satisfaction surveys and warranty issuer information, to ensure you have a safe and reliable ride.

 Recommend reads: Here are 7 of the most reliable cars you can depend on.

 Hot hatches have been around for decades now and remain a popular choice for UK car buyers.
 As a result, more brands now offer high-performance versions of their hatchback ranges that contain more powerful engines, improved suspension and brakes, and sportier designs.
 Here are some of our favourites:

-Recommend reads: We’ve chosen 7 of the best hot hatches available for 2019.
+Recommend reads: We’ve chosen 7 of the best hot hatches available.

 The Motability Scheme is a leading car programme for people with disabilities.
 To check if you qualify, Motability Specialists at selected JMG dealerships can help check your eligibility.